han-xudong/libfrankapy/docs/source/api/exceptions.rst

 ``FrankaException``

-Base exception class for all LibFrankaPy exceptions.
+Base exception class for all libfrankapy exceptions.

 Connection Exceptions
 ~~~~~~~~~~~~~~~~~~~~~